awsdocs/aws-app-runner-developer-guide/doc_source/manage-deploy.md

 App Runner provides the following methods for you to control how application deployments are initiated\.

 **Automatic deployment**
 Use automatic deployment when you want continuous integration and deployment \(CICD\) behavior for your service\.
 App Runner monitors your image or code repository\.
 Whenever you push a new image version to your image repository, or a new commit to your code repository, App Runner automatically deploys it to your service without further action on your side\.
+App Runner doesn't support automatic deployment for Amazon ECR Public images, and for images in an Amazon ECR repository that belongs to a different AWS account than the one that your service is in\.

 **Manual deployment**
 Use manual deployment when you want to explicitly initiate each deployment to your service\.
 You initiate a deployment if the repository that you configured for your service has a new version that you want to deploy\.
 For more information, see [Manual deployment](#manage-deploy.manual)\.